A two-body femtoscopy approach to the proton-deuteron correlation function: Proton-deuteron correlation function

 We again observe that a two-body potential between the proton and the deuteron provides a reasonable description of the $pd$ correlation function.
 While a three-body interaction model~\cite{Viviani:2023kxw} results in a more complete and seemingly more precise description of the ALICE data~\cite{ALICE:2023bny}, the simplicity of a two-body problem makes such an approach worthwhile.
-The claimed failure of the two-body description by Ref.~\cite{ALICE:2023bny} is most likely due to the LL approximation used, and not because of a genuine insufficiency of the two-body description, as we have just seen.
+The claimed failure of the two-body description in Ref.~\cite{ALICE:2023bny} is due to the LL approximation used, and not to a genuine insufficiency of the two-body description, as we have just seen.
+This statement is further corroborated by the results presented in Appendix~\ref{app:LL}, where we perform an analysis of the correlation function within the LL approximation employing the low-energy parameters that describe the phase shifts of Fig.~\ \ref{fig:phaseshifts}.